fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-BoolVariable emits a constant bool signal which can be changed at runtime via dynamic configuration.
+BoolVariable emits a constant Boolean signal which can be changed at runtime via dynamic configuration.

 </dd>